donut-party/datapotato/README2.md

 Extended docs are in the wiki.
 Docs include:

 * Getting Started, begin using datapotato for your project
-* Advanced Potatoes, exploring more datapotato handles cases like polymorphic types
+* Advanced Potatoes, exploring how datapotato handles cases like polymorphic types
 * Inner Workings explains the inner model datapotato uses to generate records